Skip to main content

 The Basic Model: Site in Exchange for Hours

-The classic workamping arrangement is a free campsite (often with full hookups) in exchange for 20–40 hours of work per week.
-A camp host at a state park, for example, might get a full-hookup site (worth $40–$60/night) plus a small hourly wage in exchange for site check-ins, light maintenance, and visitor assistance.
-At $50/night for 5 months, that's $7,500 in campground costs effectively eliminated.
+The classic workamping arrangement is a free campsite — often with full hookups — in exchange for 20–40 hours of work per week.
+Camp hosts at state parks consistently report receiving a full-hookup site (valued at roughly $40–$60/night at comparable fee campgrounds) plus a small hourly wage, in exchange for site check-ins, light maintenance, and visitor assistance.

 Types of Workamping Positions

 KOA and private campground work: More structured hourly positions with real wages.
-KOA actively recruits workampers for seasonal positions — check koacareers.com.
-Combination of free site + hourly pay is common.
+KOA actively recruits workampers for seasonal positions through koacareers.com.
+The typical arrangement combines a free or heavily discounted site with hourly pay.
+Forum members on Workamper News boards describe these setups as among the more professionally managed options available, with clearer expectations than volunteer-based programs.

 Finding Positions

-The main job boards: Workamper News (workamper.com), CoolWorks (coolworks.com, especially for national park concessioner jobs), Harvest Hosts Work Exchange, and individual state park volunteer pages.
+The main job boards are Workamper News (workamper.com), CoolWorks (coolworks.com, particularly strong for national park concessioner roles), and individual state park volunteer pages.
 The Escapees network posts positions within the Escapees park system.
-Most serious positions fill 3–6 months ahead of the start date — apply in fall for summer positions.
+According to Workamper News editors, competitive positions typically attract applications 3–6 months before the start date — veterans on the forums consistently advise applying in fall for any summer position worth having.

 Related: Full-time RV living guide · Full-time RV living costs · Escapees RV Club guide